• Skip to primary navigation

 • 4 cloves garlic diced

-• 1 tbsp rosemary fresh, chopped or 1/2 tbsp dried
+• 1 tablespoon rosemary fresh, chopped or ½ tablespoon dried

 • 2 cups Arborio rice